 After the hefty toll, the battle against the dead took on her forces, losing one of her two remaining dragons is a serious blow to Dany.
 Yes, she loves the dragons like her children, and her grief and rage are purely emotional.
 (More on that, later.)
 Yet, to the outside world of Westeros, what this looks like is that the great Targaryen dragon-queen is vulnerable and possibly in over-her-head.
 Along with her dragons, her closest adviser Missandei ended up Cersei’s prisoner.
 The two queens parlay, via their hands, before the battle.
 Yet, the discussion is cut short—quite literally—when Cersei orders Missandei beheaded in front of them.
 The episode ends on Dany’s face, twisted with rage and pain, seemingly ready to rain fire on King’s Landing.

 Fandoms, especially genre fandoms, love spending their time figuring out which characters should be in a relationship with one another.
 Since they first paired up on-screen, fans clamored for a romantic relationship to develop between Jamie Lannister and Brienne of Tarth.
 So, their hookup in this episode was the only one of the Game of Thrones spoilers for today that didn’t send people into a rage.
-The episode opened with funerals, but then the action quickly moved to a feast.
+The episode opened with funerals, but then the action quickly moved to a feast as we saw in the previous Game of Thrones episodes.
 There, the living celebrated being alive, and for most folks that means hooking up.
 Tormund, Podrick, and others found themselves mates for the night.
 (Though, Tyrion remains strangely chaste since he killed Shae back in Season 3.)
 Yet, when asked during a drinking game if she was a virgin, Brienne exited the celebration.

 Jamie follows Brienne to her room, and despite both of them being pretty drunk, they strip down and get it on.
 Fans who’ve been waiting for this moment, celebrated the pairing using the Twitter hashtag “#Oathsex.”
 However, the celebrations—both in the show and online—were short-lived.
 Jamie seems content to stay with Brienne, possibly settling down in Winterfell.
 Yet, when news of Cersei’s victory against Dany reaches the North, Jamie reverts to type.
 He leaves Brienne in the middle of the night to ride to King’s Landing (despite knowing his sister wants him dead).
 As he leaves, he hurts Brienne by saying he’s “hateful,” leaving her in tears.
 Again, fans were outraged, suggesting that the show-runners were having him run back to Cersei.
 Of course, it’s also possible that the reformed Jamie is traveling to King’s Landing to end his sister’s reign, not support it.